BillHertzing/ATAP.Utilities/SolutionDocumentation/Setup for Visual Studio Code Extension.md

 ## initial compile and run

 The generated scaffold has simplistic views of the VSC configuration files.
+You should delete them and install symbolic links to the cross-repository version-controlled files.
+More information is in the repository SharedVSCode 's readme file.
+[TBD](TBD)#ToDo: replace with static site URL

 These files must be integrated into the repository-wide versions of the same files.
-Edit the follwoing files located in `.vscode` directory under `ATAP.Utilities` repository root.
+Edit the following files located in `.vscode` directory under `ATAP.Utilities` repository root.

 ### launch.json